jojonki/video-speed-controller/README.md

 # Video Speed Controller
 <img src="./images/screenshot.png"> </img>

-Video Speed Controller is a chrome extensions which enables video speed control by shortcuts.
+Video Speed Controller is a chrome extension that allows you to control the speed of youtbe video with shortcuts.

 - `Ctrl` + `Shift` + `L` :   Speed Up.
 - `Ctrl` + `Shift` + `J` :   Speed Down.